Early interventions for healthy ageing

 Overview

-NWMPHN commissioned 10 general practices to join the project through an open tender process in April and May 2023.
-These practices will develop and implement models that aim to:
+Through its Early interventions for healthy ageing program, NWMPHN commissioned 10 general practices to develop and implement models of care that aim to:

-- Provide a proactive and prevention-focused model of multidisciplinary care for these patients, to promote healthy ageing at no cost to the patient.
+• provide a proactive and prevention-focused model of multidisciplinary care for these patients, to promote healthy ageing at no cost to patients

 Outcomes